 uuidas a suffix and the original file name is

-dest.csv, Integrator will create files with the name
+dest.csv, Etlworks Integrator will create files with the name

 dest_uuid.csv, where uuid is a globally unique identifier such as

-Enable Wildcard File Name - if there are multiple source files in a folder, you can specify an algorithm which will be used to select an actual source file to process.
+Enable Wildcard File Name: if there are multiple source files in a folder, you can specify an algorithm that will be used to select an actual source file to process.
 For example, if Files is set to

-oldestis selected, Integrator will always select the oldest file in the folder which matches the wildcard
+oldestis selected, Etlworks Integrator will always select the oldest file in the folder which matches the wildcard

-- Override Wildcard File Name set for Connection - if Wildcard File Names are allowed, the option to Override Wildcard File Name set for Connection is enabled, and the file name entered in the FROM field of the transformation is a wildcard file name, the system will override the file name entered at the connection level.
-The default behavior is to use the wildcard file name that was entered when the connection was configured.
+FROMfield of the transformation is a wildcard file name, the system will override the file name entered at the Connection level.
+The default behavior is to use the wildcard file name that was entered when the Connection was configured.

-- Archive file before copying to - Integrator can archive files, using one of the supported algorithms (zip or gzip), before copying them to cloud storage.
+Archive file before copying to: Etlworks Integrator can archive files, using one of the supported algorithms (zip or gzip), before copying them to cloud storage.
 Since cloud storage is typically a paid service, it can save money and time if you choose to archive files.

 Contains CDC events:When this parameter is enabled, the Etlworks Integrator adds standard wildcard templates for CDC files to the list of available sources in the FROM selector.